feathr-ai/feathr/docs/dev_guide/update_python_docs.md

 ## Update the Documentation Links

-If your change will change the Python Doc url link, please remember to check and update related links in `feathr/docs` folder.
+If your change will affect the Python Doc url link, please remember to check and update related links in `feathr/docs` folder.